Enter the Wu-Tang (36 Chambers): Singles

 "Protect Ya Neck" and "Tearz" were the first tracks recorded by the Wu-Tang Clan, released independently by the group as a 12-inch single in December 1992.
 "Protect Ya Neck" is a free-associative and braggadocious battle rap featuring eight of the nine Wu-Tang Clan members.
 The track was also edited to scratch out all profanity, save for repeated use of the word "nigga".
-An uncensored version known as the "Bloody Version" was released on the 2004 compilation album, Legend of the Wu-Tang Clan.
+An uncensored version known as the "Bloody Version" was released on the 2004 compilation album, Legend of the Wu-Tang: Wu-Tang Clan's Greatest Hits.
 "Tearz" tells two stories: RZA's little brother getting shot and Ghostface Killah recounting the story of a man who contracts HIV after having unprotected sex.
 The singles were independently released as, "Protect Ya Neck"/"After the Laughter Comes Tears", which RZA financed by demanding $100 (USD) from each rapper who wanted a verse on the A-side.
 The single was re-released in a much larger pressing, with "Method Man" as the B-side.

 "C.R.E.A.M.", featuring Raekwon and Inspectah Deck, was the second single from the album, and the first new A-side to be released after the group signed with Loud/RCA.
 The lyrics deal with the struggle of poverty, and the desire to earn money by any means.
 It was the Wu-Tang Clan's most successful single, reaching number 60 on the Billboard Hot 100 and number 8 on the Billboard Hot Rap Tracks chart.
 The single topped the Hot Dance Music/Maxi-Singles Sales chart.
 Wu-Tang's "Can It Be All So Simple", featuring Ghostface Killah and Raekwon, was the album's third single.
 The single failed to chart on the Billboard Hot 100 but reached number 24 on the Hot Rap Tracks chart in 1994.
 A remix of the song was included on Raekwon's debut solo album, Only Built 4 Cuban Linx...
 (1995).